 Why postpartum diet is considered very important?

-Diet followed as per north Indian tradition is rich in ingredients that keep body warm, help in lactation and also helps in digestion.
+Diet followed as per North Indian tradition is rich in ingredients that keep the body warm, help in lactation and also helps in digestion.

 Postnatal diet followed for postpartum care in North India: